xdbfoundation/xdb-digitalbits-sdk/docs/reference/examples.md

     // Let's see the XDR (encoded in base64) of the transaction we just built console.log(transaction.toEnvelope().toXDR('base64'));

-    // Submit the transaction to the Horizon server.
-The Horizon server will then
+    // Submit the transaction to the Frontier server.
+The Frontier server will then
     // submit the transaction into the network for us. server.submitTransaction(transaction)
       .then(function(transactionResult) {